 The ICT strategy (A/69/517) was submitted by the Secretary-General at the 69th session of the General Assembly and Member States endorsed all the elements (A/RES/69/262).
-It defines the roadmap for ICT for the next five years, recognizes lessons learn and improves upon past performance.
-It embeds an ongoing transformation and innovation agenda particularly with regard to mainstreaming Umoja, the Enterprise Resource Planning system, and the adoption of International Public Sector Accounting Standards (IPSAS).
+It defined the roadmap for ICT for five years, recognized lessons learn and improved upon past performance.
+It embedded an ongoing transformation and innovation agenda particularly with regard to mainstreaming Umoja, the Enterprise Resource Planning system, and the adoption of International Public Sector Accounting Standards (IPSAS).

-The strategy provides a common vision for ICT delivery in the United Nations through modernization, transformation and innovation.
-It establishes a framework for improved governance, strong leadership and optimal use of ICT resources to support effective decision-making.
+The strategy provided a common vision for ICT delivery in the United Nations through modernization, transformation and innovation.
+It established a framework for improved governance, strong leadership and optimal use of ICT resources to support effective decision-making.